 - Providing engineering design and construction support of the new substation

 - Performing site grounding, substation physical and bus work

 - Installed HV transformer bay, control and protection and instrumentation wiring.
 Installed below-grade conduits and above-grade conduits and cable trench

 Connecting the solar farm to the grid, Cupertino Electric built the substation facilitates to deliver power from the solar modules to customers of utility PG&E, who is purchasing the power generated by the Copper Mountain Solar 2 site.
 Construction of the substation began in late 2011 was completed in the summer of 2012.
-With the second phase of construction complete in 2015, the entire operating capacity is 150 MW and is generating enough energy to power 45,000 homes.
+After completing the second phase in 2015, the entire operating capacity totals 150 MW and generates enough energy to power 45,000 homes.